korenscript/Immortal/README.md

 # Immortal (My First Batch Project)
 Batch script which was created for educational and entertaiment purposes only.
-The script provides interesting tricks with modern Windows (particularly Windows 8.1 and newer), but is also capable of damaging files, registry data ect.
+The script provides interesting tricks with modern Windows (particularly Windows 8.1 and newer), but is also capable of damaging files, registry data etc.

 ## This was a challenge!